Berryessa family of California

-The Berryessa family is a prominent Californio family of Northern California.
+The Berreyesa family is a prominent Californio family of Northern California.
 Members of the family held extensive rancho grants across the Bay Area during 18th and 19th centuries.
 Numerous places are named after the family, including the Berryessa district of San Jose and Lake Berryessa in Napa County.

 Family

 The Berreyesa were a substantial clan of Basque-heritage Spanish-speaking settlers in early Northern California who held extensive land in the greater San Francisco Bay Area.
 The members of the family lost nearly all of their real estate holdings to English settlers, debts and legal battles in the decades following the formation of the United States Public Land Commission in 1851—though pre-existing land grants of Mexican-era landowners had been continued by the Treaty of Guadalupe Hidalgo.
 In the 1850s, Anglo settlers of California killed eight Berreyesa men, and some Berreyesas chose to leave Northern California to save their lives.
 Antonio Berreyesa once said that his Californio family was the "one which most justly complained of the bad faith of the adventurers and squatters and of the treachery of American lawyers."

+A report to the Superintendent of Indian Affairs for California in 1854 described finding 150 Native Americans in conditions of slavery in Berryessa Valley.
+The Berryessa family was said to have numerous slave labor gangs which they had violently acquired from the nearby Stony Creek Mountain and Valley.
+They were also found to engage in the illegal selling of young male and female Native American slaves.

-The name Berreyesa comes from the Basque name Berreiarza or Berreyarza, and was changed in California to several alternate spellings including Berelleza, Berrellesa and Berryessa.
+The name Berreyesa comes from the Basque name Berreiarza or Berreyarza, and was changed in California to several alternate spellings including Berelleza, Berrellez, Berrellesa and Berryessa.
 Lake Berryessa is the largest geographical feature named for the family.